Tempering: The Secret to Indian Cooking

 Combining both layers creates delicious complexity.
 A chili tempered early will bring a background heat, while chili tempered at the end brings a fruitier, sharper taste.

 This might feel theoretical, so let’s get cooking!
-Here are one recipe to try at home:
+Here are two recipes to try at home:

 Biryani Rice